-Of all those who have gone before you, of all those that were commended by God as being righteous, of all those who were found acceptable in His sight, of all of those who were found to have pleased God the Father, of all those who the world was not worthy, all of them were characterized by one specific trait.
+Of all those who have gone before you, of all those that were commended by God as being righteous, found acceptable in His sight, found to have pleased God the Father, and who the world was not worthy, they were all characterized by one specific trait.
 They were found worthy because of their faith in God.

 Not a man’s idea of faith.
 Faith that the sun will come out tomorrow.
 Faith that the chair will not break under your weight.
 Faith that after winter comes spring.
 Faith that the pain will fade away or faith that eventually everything will be ok.
 No, faith in God is so much more than the things that are predictable, than the things that can be seen or touched.